gzuuus/dvmcp/docs/dvmcp-spec-2025-03-26.md

 - **Interoperability**: Existing MCP and Nostr clients can interact with minimal adaptation

 The integration preserves the security model of both protocols while enabling new patterns of interaction between humans, AI systems and computational services.

-## Motivation

-While Nostr DVMs already provide a protocol for computational services over nostr, and MCP offers a standardized way to expose capabilities and consume them, there hasn't been a standardized way to bridge these protocols.
-This specification aims to:

-1. Enable discovery of MCP servers and their capabilities through the Nostr network
-2. Provide a consistent experience for clients accessing capabilities
-3. Maintain compatibility with both protocols while preserving their security models

-## Protocol Overview
-In order to provide a consistent and compatible experience between the two protocols, this specification has the convention of using the `content` field of the events for the JSON RPC messages defined in the model context protocol, avoiding transformations between protocols, and placing all nostr related stuff in the tags of the events.
-This ensures a smooth transition between the two protocols while preserving their unique features.
-We also have other conventions to leverage the nostr capabilities of the protocol, such as using nostr events for discoverability, notifications, and payments.

-There are four main actors in this workflow:
-- **Providers**: Entities running MCP server(s), operating behind a Nostr public key
-- **Servers**: MCP servers exposing capabilities, operated by a provider
-- **DVMs**: Bridge protocol that translates between Nostr and MCP protocols
-- **Clients**: MCP or Nostr clients that discover and consume capabilities from servers

-The protocol consists of three main phases:
-1. **Discovery**: Finding available MCP servers in Nostr and retrieving available capabilities
-2. **Capability Execution/Read**: Requesting tool execution, reading resources, or prompts, and receiving results
-3. **Capability Feedback**: Status updates, notifications, and payment handling

-## Protocol Consistency and Security

-### Message Structure Consistency

-DVMCP maintains consistent message structures across all operations:

-1. **JSON-RPC in Content**: All MCP JSON-RPC messages are placed in the Nostr event `content` field without modification, preserving the MCP protocol structure.

-2. **Nostr Tags for Metadata**: All Nostr-specific metadata uses event tags:
-   - `s`: Server identifier for targeting specific servers
-   - `p`: Public key for addressing providers or clients
-   - `e`: Event id, references for correlating requests and responses
-   - `method`: Method name for easy filtering and routing

-3. **Event Kind Separation**: Different event kinds are used for different message categories:
-   - `31316`-`31319`: Server announcements and capability listings
-   - `5910`: Client requests
-   - `6910`: Server responses
-   - `7000`: Notifications and feedback

 ### Public Key Cryptography